gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 Implementations will also need to consider the risk for two time pads, i.e. the usage of the same nonce twice.
 An SCTP endpoint restarted and sent a number of packets using the restart key context thus using sequence number 1 to 8.
-If this endpoint restart again it is cruical that the restarted endpoint do not reuse sequence number 1 to 8 a second time.
+If this endpoint restart again it is crucial that the restarted endpoint do not reuse sequence number 1 to 8 a second time.
 Ensuring that a sequence number never is resused in a context of a crash may be hard, thus the simpler solution is to remove a restart